An Overview of Planning and Execution

 There are plenty of software tools on the market that addresses the above elements.

-But one of the reasons we created Cascade was because until now, there hasn't really been a single technology platform that integrates strategy into every aspect of an organization's processes.
+But one of the reasons we created strategy execution software was because until now, there hasn't really been a single technology platform that integrates strategy into every aspect of an organization's processes.

 If strategy really is important to you, you need to make a tangible commitment to linking these elements together.
 This holistic approach to successfully executing a strategy becomes increasingly critical in your company’s adaptive capabilities.